 Spinnaker is responsible for all the digital assets used to promote selected Sony films online.
 The key objective of this marketing activity is always the same: to encourage as many cinema goers as possible to see the film during the very first weekend of release.
-Only when the film is a no 1 box office hit, are we satisfied we have done our job.
+Only when the film is a number one box office hit, are we satisfied we have done our job.

 For this film, The Smurfs, Spinnaker created a multitude of digital assets including standard placements such as rich media banners (leader boards, MPU’s, Skyscrapers, homepage take overs), a website, social media applications and registration page.